All Episodes

 And I know people from farming states don't want to hear that.

-And and maybe the the maybe maybe there are solutions, and then people can make choices.
+And then people can make choices.

 If you want to make decisions about your health as it regards to vaccinations, at least have information that is not provided by pharmaceutical companies.